Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Asymptotics of self-gravitating fluid models

-Next we attempt to solve this system of ODEs.
-For the whole paper, let us assume that the fluid is \keyword{future directed} \footnote{In the {future directed} case, the fluid ``flows out'' of the Kasner singularity at $t=0$ which hence represents an \textit{initial} singularity.
-Notice, however, that the Euler equations (and in fact also the coupled Einstein-Euler system) are invariant under the transformation $v^\alpha\mapsto -v^\alpha$.
+Under these three restrictions, \Eqsref{eq:AAA1} are equivalent to the following system of ODEs: \be \ee where $\Gamma$ is defined in \Eqref{eq:defGammaIntro} which can be expressed in terms of $\gamma$ and $k$ as \be \Gamma=\frac 14\left(3 \gamma-2-(2-\gamma)k^2\right), \ee using \eqref{eq:defgamma} and \eqref{eq:kasnerexponents}.
+Throughout this paper, we assume that the fluid is \keyword{future directed}\footnote{In the {future directed} case, the fluid ``flows out'' of the Kasner singularity at $t=0$ which hence represents an \textit{initial} singularity.
+Note, however, that the Euler equations (and in fact also the coupled Einstein-Euler system) are invariant under the transformation $v^\alpha\mapsto -v^\alpha$.
 Hence, any solution $v^\alpha$ of the (Einstein-) Euler equations with $v^0>0$ gives rise to a solution $-v^\alpha$ of the (Einstein-) Euler equations with $v^0<0$.
-In the latter case, $t=0$ represents a \textit{future singularity}.}, i.e., $v^0>0$, and define
+In the latter case, $t=0$ represents a \textit{future singularity} because the fluid ``flows into it''.}, i.e., $v^0>0$, which allows us to define